-Mutual Exclusion

-"critical <= 1 holds throughout any run"

-Array Index within Bounds (given array a of length len)
+Examples of properties where assertions are suboptimal (too local): Mutual Exclusion "critical <= 1 holds throughout each run" Array Index within Bounds (given array a of length len)

-"0 <= i <= len-1 holds throughout any run"
+"0 <= i <= len-1 holds throughout each run"

-Examples of properties impossible to express as assertions:

-Absence of Deadlock

-"If several processes try to enter their critical section, eventually one of them does so."

-Absence of Starvation

-"If one process tries to enter its critical section, eventually that process does so."
+Examples of properties impossible to express as assertions: Absence of Deadlock "Whenever several processes try to enter their critical section, eventually one of them does so."
+Absence of Starvation "Whenever one process tries to enter its critical section, eventually that process does so."

-All of these are temporal properties $\Rightarrow$ use temporal logic
+These are temporal properties \Rightarrow use temporal logic